day8/re-frame/README.md

 Todo:
  - provide a hook for logging and exception handling
  - implement pure event handlers.
 A macro will be needed.
+ - continue to use Historian?
+Or roll our own undo.
+Only 20 lines of code.

 <!--
 <img src="http://leiningen.org/img/leiningen.jpg"